 If the HotAdd proxy is a virtual machine that resides on a VMFS-3 volume, choose a volume with block size appropriate for the maximum virtual disk size of virtual machines that customers want to back up, as shown in Table 3-2.
+VMFS-3 Block Size for HotAdd Backup Proxy.
 This caveat does not apply to VMFS-5 volumes, which always have 1MB file block size.
 As of vSphere 6.7, VMFS-3 is no longer supported.